Music of Yemen: Modern music

 Art critics date the emergence of modern song in Yemen's northern provinces to the period of Sheikh Saad Abdullah, who memorised three thousand lyrical poems and enchanted both people and birds with his singing.
-He was killed in the city of Matnah in 1919 CE during Imam Yahya's siege of Sana’a to expel the Turks.
+He was killed in the city of Matnah in 1919 CE during Imam Yahya's siege of Sanaa to expel the Turks.
 In the southern provinces, a vibrant group of artists emerged during the British occupation of Aden (1839–1967), with singing and music becoming widespread among Yemeni artists.
-Professor Muhammad Murshid Naji noted that Lahji singing prior to the era of Ahmed Fadhl al-Qumindan was influenced by the Sana’ani style.
-Lahji singers would perform Sana’ani songs, and the singer Hadi Sabit al-Nubi developed his oud-playing by drawing on the techniques of a northern artist whose name remains unrecorded.
-Naji attributes the emergence of the first Lahji melody to the poet, composer, and singer Fadhl Mater, who is credited with inventing the initial melody set to the Lahji rhythm—an innovation that led Hadi Sabit to sing in the Sana’ani style over one of Al-Qumandan's poems.
+Professor Muhammad Murshid Naji noted that Lahji singing prior to the era of Ahmed Fadhl al-Qumindan was influenced by the Sana'ani style.
+Lahji singers would perform Sana'ani songs, and the singer Hadi Sabit al-Nubi developed his oud-playing by drawing on the techniques of a northern artist whose name remains unrecorded.
+Naji attributes the emergence of the first Lahji melody to the poet, composer, and singer Fadhl Mater, who is credited with inventing the initial melody set to the Lahji rhythm—an innovation that led Hadi Sabit to sing in the Sana'ani style over one of Al-Qumandan's poems.